 For new requirements associated with the above exceptions, excluding Network Rail leases and access agreements, the Procurement Policy will apply.

-20) Procurement Policy Review
+21) Procurement Policy Review

-The Procurement Policy will be reviewed on an annual basis by the Head of Procurement and the Commercial Director.
+The Procurement Policy will be reviewed on an annual basis by the Head of Procurement.
 Minor changes will be updated.
 Significant changes will require approval by GTR's executive prior to implementation.